-The tables below contain all of the items in the timeline above, organized by category: greenhouse gases, modeling, past climate, impacts of climate change, and climate reports.
+The tables below contain all of the items that are in the timeline above, organized by category (greenhouse gases, modeling, past climate, impacts of climate change, and climate reports).
 If you have suggestions for additions to this timeline of the History of Climate Science Research, please contact us.

 Carbon Dioxide Discovered

 Johann Baptista van Helmolt, Flemish alchemist, determined that air is a mixture of gases.
 He studied carbon dioxide, which he called the “spirit of wood” because it was given off when wood was burned.
 In an experiment, he burned coal to see how much carbon dioxide it added to the air.

 Joseph Black, a medical student in Edinburgh, figured out that limewater can be used as a carbon dioxide (CO2) detector.
 He observed that the normally clear liquid turned milky when exposed to "fixed air," which is what he called CO2.
 He started measuring the gas everywhere with his limewater, and found that it was released from mineral water, fermenting yeast, burning coal and oil, cremating corpses, and human exhalation.
 The limewater instrument was later improved by Lord Cavendish, and became known as the Cavendish Apparatus.

 Learn more: The Discovery of the Greenhouse Effect